mvexel/next_global_entry/readme.md

 # Global Entry Interview Openings Checker

+Scheduling an interview for your Global Entry application is hard.
+Some enrollment centers are months out.
+But they tend to sneakily add slots in the near future.
+This script will alert you when that happens.

 This script uses the new (2017-10) but undocumented API at `https://ttp.cbp.dhs.gov/schedulerapi/slots/asLocations` to inform you of Global Entry interview openings.

 ## Setup